slewantoski/CuraSettingsWriter/README.md

-# CuraSettingsWriter
+# HtmlCuraSettings
-Cura Plugin for Exporting Settings to HTML
+Cura Plugin for Exporting Settings to an HTML file

 This creates an extra menu option under File -> "Save Project..." that allows you to save all of the settings to an HTML file for review/sharing.